 - Access your charts and watchlists from Mobile app

-There’s a few reasons why one would opt for the Gold tier over the Silver tier.
+There are a few reasons why one would opt for the Gold tier over the Silver tier.
 One of them, which we mentioned before, is chart drawings like trend lines and Fibonacci retracements.
 With this being a feature that is usually included in the basic tier of most charting packages, it can feel a bit inappropriate to pay triple the price of the basic tier for a feature that is included on most free web charts.

 Another set of features unlocked in the Gold tier is more sophisticated scanning capability.
-You can now create your own criteria for TC2000’s scanner, EasyScan to scan, which is extremely powerful.
+You can now create your own criteria for TC2000’s scanner, EasyScan, to scan, which is extremely powerful.
 A huge differentiator between EasyScan and other complex scanners is the ranking system.